developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### ResizeOnButtonbar

 **Applies to Android only**.
+Used to set a page as "resizable" for adapting to a keyboard pop-up. **Disabled by default**.
+A setting of "1" activates the &lt;ButtonBarMaxHeight&gt; parameter, which should be set to match the height (in pixels) of the expected keyboard.
+For example, if a value of 480 is specified, the webview height will be totalScreenHeight minus 480, which is space reserved for the keyboard. **For SAP users, Zebra recommends the "default" value**, which matches the SAP buttonbar layout.

-Used to set a page as "resizable" so it can adapt to a keyboard pop-up. **Disabled by default**.
-When set to "1" &lt;ButtonBarMaxHeight&gt; parameter determines the new page size. **The tags described here are not present in the default `Config.xml` file  and must be added manually** within the "SIP" node.
+**The tags described here are not present in the default `Config.xml` file  and must be added manually** within the "SIP" node.

 **Possible Values**: